29 Best Things to Do in Montana You Shouldn’t Miss

 If you’re someone who likes to pair adventure with a little history, you’re in the right place.
 Lewis & Clark Caverns State Park isn’t just an outdoor playground.
 The caverns were once roamed by native tribes and hold a fascinating historical significance.

-For die-hard explorers, the cave tours are available year-round, each season offering something unique.
+For die-hard explorers, the cave tours are available year-round, each season offering a unique experience in Montana.
 If you’re looking to pair your underground explorations with some above-ground fun, come in the summer when the interpretive events and special tours are in full swing.

 Remember, it’s not just about the caves; it’s a giant park filled with hiking and biking trails, a state-of-the-art visitor center, and a whole lot of surprises.
 So, are you ready to delve deep into Montana’s subterranean wonders?
 I sure hope so!